JCruz6725/ConsolePOC.ScheduledTask/ReadMe.md

   https://github.com/NLog/NLog/wiki/EventLog-target#notes

 ### To-Do
-- Runner class has dependency in the NLog for logging.
+- [ ] Runner class has dependency in the NLog for logging.
 Need to be rewritten with DI to fix.

-- Fix Constructor documentation.
+- [ ] Fix Constructor documentation.

+- [ ] Rename the project to ..?..